5 FREE Machine Embroidery File Format Converters

 Types of Machine Embroidery Files

-Here’s a quick overview of embroidery file format types so you can understand the limitations.
+Here’s a quick overview of embroidery file format types so you can understand limitations.

-1. Native Files (aka Design, All-in-One, or Outline Files)
+A. Native Files (Design, All-in-One, or Outline Files)

 Native files are created and edited in your specific embroidery software.
 Examples include EMB (Wilcom), ART (Bernina), and JAN (Janome).